pyDeprecate

 Advanced example

-```python import logging from sklearn.metrics import accuracy_score from deprecate import deprecated, void @deprecated( # use standard sklearn accuracy implementation target=accuracy_score, # custom warning stream stream=logging.warning, # number or warnings per lifetime (with -1 for always_ num_warns=5, # custom message template template_mgs="`%(source_name)s` was deprecated, use `%(target_path)s`", # as target args are different, define mapping from source to target func args_mapping={"preds": "y_pred", "target": "y_true", "blabla": None}, ) def depr_accuracy(preds: list, target: list, blabla: float) -> float: """My deprecated function which is mapping to sklearn accuracy.""" # to stop complain your IDE about unused argument you can use void/empty function return void(preds, target, blabla) # call this function will raise deprecation warning: # WARNING:root:`depr_accuracy` was deprecated, use `sklearn.metrics.accuracy_score` print(depr_accuracy([1, 0, 1, 2], [0, 1, 1, 2], 1.23)) ``` sample output: ``` 0.5 ```Deprecation warning only
+```python import logging from sklearn.metrics import accuracy_score from deprecate import deprecated, void @deprecated( # use standard sklearn accuracy implementation target=accuracy_score, # custom warning stream stream=logging.warning, # number of warnings per lifetime (with -1 for always) num_warns=5, # custom message template template_mgs="`%(source_name)s` was deprecated, use `%(target_path)s`", # as target args are different, define mapping from source to target func args_mapping={"preds": "y_pred", "target": "y_true", "blabla": None}, ) def depr_accuracy(preds: list, target: list, blabla: float) -> float: """My deprecated function which is mapping to sklearn accuracy.""" # to stop complain your IDE about unused argument you can use void/empty function return void(preds, target, blabla) # calling this function will raise a deprecation warning: # WARNING:root:`depr_accuracy` was deprecated, use `sklearn.metrics.accuracy_score` print(depr_accuracy([1, 0, 1, 2], [0, 1, 1, 2], 1.23)) ``` sample output: ``` 0.5 ```Deprecation warning only

 from deprecate import deprecated